-As of June 30, 2019, the School has \$11,756,582 in notes payable outstanding.
-Long-term debt increased due the School obtaining a building loan during the fiscal year which had a balance of \$11,718,358 at June 30, 2019.
-Interest paid during the fiscal year ended June 30, 2019 was approximately \$354,000.
+As of June 30, 2020, the School has approximately \$11.7 million in long-term debt.
+For the year ended June 30, 2020, the School made approximately \$185,000 in principal payments and incurred approximately \$384,000 in interest expenses.
 For more detailed information about the School's long-term debt, see Note 5 to the financial statements.

-Additionally, the School has approximately \$5.6 million in pension liability.
+Additionally, the School has approximately \$6.4 million in pension liability.
 For more detailed information, see Note 6 to the financial statements.